Roehampton academic brings women’s voices to the Synod in Rome

 The previous award-winning collection, Catholic Women Speak: Bringing Our Gifts to the Table, was published in 2015, and focused on the topic of family, the theme of that year’s Synod.
 You can find out more about Visions and Vocations and read extracts from the book on the website of Catholic Women Speak.

 Catholic Women Speak is an online forum for theological dialogue and collaboration, administered by the Digby Stuart Research Centre for Catholic Studies, part of the University of Roehampton.
-The University offers a variety of courses in the Humanities, including courses in Theology and Religious Studies.
+The University offers a variety of courses in the Humanities.